amd/ZenDNN/docs/zendnnl_build.md

 ##### Dependency Injection (pre-built install)

 Uses a pre-built installation of a dependency without any compilation.
-Provide the install prefix path (containing `lib/` and `include/` subdirectories):
+Provide the install prefix path (containing `include/` and `lib/` or `lib64/` subdirectories):

 ```bash
 cmake .. -DZENDNNL_AOCLDLP_INJECT_DIR=<path-to-aocldlp-install>